 With no clear guidance from the data, informative priors to identify an age pattern are a critical part of the modeling process although they may have unintended effects, as discussed in Chapter 5.
 To illustrate the effects of priors, an age standardized negative-binomial mixed effects spline model is used without invoking the compartmental model from chapter ??.

 Looking at the data in the figure above, no data exists before age 15 or after age 50.
-Since PMS is a disorder related to the cycles of the female reproductive system, it is obvious that the data is not present for biological reasons.
-However, this information is unknown to the model and with no prior limiting the age range to 15-60, the spline model estimates prevalence for the entire age range of 0-100.
-Here expert knowledge needs to inform the model that prevalence should not be expected outside of the ages 15-50.
+Since PMS is a disorder related to the cycles of the female reproductive system, it is obvious that the data outside this age range are not present for biological reasons.
+However, this information is unknown to the model and without a prior limiting the age range to 15-60, the spline model estimates prevalence for the entire age range.
+Here expert knowledge needs to infor the model that prevalence should not be expected outside of the ages 15-50.

-Above: PMS is a disorder related to the cycles of the female reproductive system.
-Without a level prior to inform the model that prevalence data is not present outside of the ages 15-50 for biological reasons, it will create prevalence estimates for all ages, regardless of biological feasibility.
-Restricting prevalence to above age 15 (-.-), below age 50 (- -), or between ages 15-50 (—) changes the prevalence estimates dramatically for women in Western Europe with PMS.
+Above: Prevalence of premenstrual syndrome without (a) and with (b) a prior on age range

 Another common prior for age patterns is the belief that the function is increasing or decreasing over a certain age range.
-As seen in the figure below, priors on monotonicity between the critical ages of 25 and 40 have a drastic effect on the prevalence estimate for Western Europe.
+As seen in the figure below, priors on monotonicity between the critical ages of 25 and 40 have a big effect on the prevalence estimate for Western Europe.

 Above: Between the ages of 25-40, the prior on monotonicity makes a large impact on the prevalence estimates for women in Western Europe with premenstrual syndrome.